 Below you'll find dreams with Jungian archetypes, dreams commenting on Jung's ideas, dreams featuring Carl Jung personally... plus several of Jung's own dreams (for only those, go to Carl Jung.)

 You won't find many of one common type of Jungian dream.
 Some archetypal dreams are just one step in a long developmental dance.
-The dream itself may not be intense or have an interesting plot; only in context does it reveal its meaning.
-Such dreams are rare in the Dreambank, because I sought dreams readers could easily grasp; not chapters in some immense murky saga.
+The dream itself may not be intense or have a plot that resolves that night; only in context does it reveal its meaning.
+Such dreams are rare in the Dreambank, because I sought dreams that readers could easily grasp, not chapters in some immense murky saga.
 I had an agenda; I was out to show dreams are life, living experiences as real as any other; some of your best times.
 Not mere symbols, and certainly not universal symbols.
 How dull, if we all had the same inner life!

 I wanted to counter a Jungian bad habit--archetype-hunting, treating all dreams as universal--a retreat to impersonality.
 So when starting the World Dreambank I looked for focused, coherent dreams full of personality.
 And found them!
 But they're a biased sample too--just 3-5% of my own dreams!
 I could have built a MUCH bigger site full of carefully average, incoherent dream accounts; I didn't want to, it's been done--see Bill Domhoff's Dreambank.net at UC Santa Cruz.
 Raw dream notes without explanation, by random dreamers--that's like snooping in random people's diaries and then saying "so this, then, is literature."
 Not!